2024 Best Philosophy & Religious Studies Schools in North Carolina

 Top North Carolina Schools in Philosophy & Religious Studies

-There were approximately 98 philosophy & religious studies students who graduated with this degree at UNC Chapel Hill in the most recent data year.
-Soon after graduation, philosophy & religious studies degree recipients generally make around $32,824 at the beginning of their careers.
+There were about 98 philosophy & religious studies students who graduated with this degree at UNC Chapel Hill in the most recent data year.
+Graduates who receive their degree from the philosophy & religious studies program earn an average of $34,011 for their early career.

-There were about 65 philosophy & religious studies students who graduated with this degree at UNC Charlotte in the most recent year we have data available.
-Soon after graduating, philosophy & religious studies degree recipients generally make an average of $29,854 in the first five years of their career.
+There were approximately 19 philosophy & religious studies students who graduated with this degree at UNCW in the most recent data year.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.